MAY

 Blackfly on broad beans: the best way to combat the inevitable attack is to pinch out the tender tops of the plants as soon as the lowest flowers have set – do this even if there are no signs of blackfly yet.

-Twining climbers, such as honeysuckle, Clematis and Wisteria, need regular tying in and twining around their supports.
+Twining climbers, such as honeysuckle, Clematis and Wisteria, need regular tying in to train them up their supports.

 Late May is “Chelsea chop” time: